The following are primary reasons why healthcare is so expensive.

 - State laws and medical practice patterns differ in various states.
 Common sense tort reforms such as a statute of limitations for claims, provisions that only those individuals who cause harm should pay and a cap on non-economic damages have been shown in some states like Texas to attract physicians and reduce malpractice premiums.

 Why is healthcare so expensive?
 The simple answer is because there is a lot of money available to pay for it.

 Whenever money is available to pay for something, a system will migrate toward a way to collect that money.
 Much of the costs, charges, fees and complexity in healthcare has been developed to try to collect as much of the trillions of dollars available for healthcare as possible.

 To truly reduce the expense of healthcare, the money has to dry up.
 Depending on who you believe, people will argue this can be accomplished through a variety of ways including:

-These solutions may have other consequences – hospital closures, job losses, reduced healthcare services, but the reality is many of these extra services, facilities and jobs were created in many cases not necessarily to improve healthcare, but to collect the money available for healthcare.
+These solutions will likely have other consequences – hospital closures, job losses, reduced healthcare services, but the reality is many of these extra services, facilities and jobs were created not necessarily to improve healthcare, but to collect the money available for healthcare.

 - Why does health care cost so much in America?
 Ask Harvard’s David Cutler